A Zariski dense exceptional set in Manin's conjecture: dimension 2: Abstract

 \section{Abstract}

-We construct a del Pezzo surface of degree $1$ with a Zariski dense exceptional set in Manin's Conjecture, which turns out to be the first counterexample to the original version of Manin's Conjecture in dimension $2$.
+Recently, Lehmann, Sengupta, and Tanimoto proposed a conjectural construction of the exceptional set in Manin's Conjecture, which we call the geometric exceptional set.
+We construct a del Pezzo surface of degree $1$ whose geometric exceptional set is Zariski dense.
+In particular, this provides the first counterexample to the original version of Manin's Conjecture in dimension $2$ in characteristic $0$.
+Assuming the finiteness of Tate-Shafarevich groups of elliptic curves over $\bQ$ with $j$-invariant $0$, we show that there are infinitely many such counterexamples.